The Chief Data Officer makes organizations data-driven

 The intelligent organization and the Chief Data Officer

 Passionned Group is the “inventor” of the intelligent organization; a way to structure organizations around data collection, data processing, and data distribution.
 In other words, organizations work based on data.
-The Business Intelligence book “The Intelligent Organization” is already on its third edition.
+Our Business Intelligence book is the ultimate management handbook.

 Do you want to hire a Chief Data Officer?